barebox/barebox/Documentation/user/booting-linux.rst

 Introduction
 ------------

-The basic boot command in barebox is :ref:`command_bootm`.
+The lowlevel boot command in barebox is :ref:`command_bootm`.
 This command can be used directly, but there is also a :ref:`command_boot` command which offers additional features like a boot sequence which tries to boot different entries until one succeeds.